A lonely death at ground zero in Chesterfield, as long-term care facilities in Virginia still await aid

 “Long-term care facilities are struggling on the front lines of caring for the most vulnerable people in our communities, and it is unacceptable that financial support for them has been so delayed,” Rep. Abigail Spanberger, D-7th, said in a letter to Azar on Wednesday.

-Spanberger specifically faulted the health and human services department for relying primarily on Medicare billing to distribute the $70 billion in aid, rather than Medicaid, which funds care for two-thirds of the residents in the average Virginia nursing home.
+Spanberger specifically faulted HHS for relying primarily on Medicare billing to distribute the $70 billion in aid, rather than Medicaid, which funds care for two-thirds of the residents in the average Virginia nursing home.

 She asked the department to appear before a congressional briefing to explain delays in funding for long-term care facilities and the methods it has used to distribute aid.
 “We are deeply troubled and frustrated by the delays and the lack of clarity around the agency’s decision-making processes to date,” she wrote.